JujuAdams/Bento/docs/2.3/README.md

 Bento supports all GameMaker export platforms, with the exception of HTML5.
 Bento supports GameMaker 2024.11 (and later).
 If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/Bento/issues).
 Bento is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

-Bento is primarily built and maintained by [Juju](https://www.jujuadams.com/) who has been stick in UI pergatory ever since he first opened GameMaker.
+Bento is primarily built and maintained by [Juju](https://www.jujuadams.com/) who has been stuck in UI pergatory ever since he first opened GameMaker.
 Juju's worked on a lot of [commercial GameMaker games](http://www.jujuadams.com/) and has many hodge-podge UI systems in his time.
 Bento is the product of practical experience working as a consultant.

 Many, many other people have contributed to GameMaker's open source community via bug reports and feature requests.
 Bento wouldn't exist without them and we're eternally grateful for their creativity and patience.